 Somewhat pricey.
 At $1,000 to $5,000 for a queen set, the Sleep Number line of air beds costs well above the average price paid for other mattress types.
-Even so, the top price is lower than that for Comfortaire, the top-rated brand of air mattress.
+Even so, the top price is lower than that for competitive adjustable air mattresses.
 Sleep Number warranties its mattresses for 25 years, although coverage is prorated after the first two.
 In addition, the warranty does not cover compression or body impressions.
 The company offers a 100-day trial period, and dissatisfied users can return the bed for exchange or refund.
 However, shipping and setup costs aren't refundable, and owners must pay to ship the bed back.

-ConsumerReports.org tests 24 mattresses, including innerspring and memory-foam models, on criteria that include durability, vibration, firmness and support.
+ConsumerReports.org tests 35 mattresses, including innerspring, memory-foam and adjustable air models, on criteria that include durability, vibration, firmness and support.
 Manufacturer claims regarding firmness are also put to the test.
-The Sleep Number i8 mattress, which combines air and memory foam, is one of the mattresses included in this test.
+Two Sleep Number mattresses are among those tested.

 Review: Mattresses, Editors of ConsumerReports.org, Not Dated

-Nearly 950 owners post reviews of the Sleep Number line of mattresses on Viewpoints.com, giving the brand an average overall rating of 76 out of 100.
-Many call it comfortable and say it relieves pain, but some find it not supportive enough, and a fair number report mechanical issues.
+More than 980 owners post reviews of the Sleep Number line of mattresses on Viewpoints.com, giving the brand an average overall rating of 4.1 out of 5.
+Many call it comfortable and say it relieves pain, but some find it not supportive enough.
+A few report mechanical issues.